KwatME/Medicine.md/Pathogen/Bacterium/Moraxella catarrhalis.md

 ## Name

-## Feature

-Gram- (like Haemophilus influenza).
-Diplococcus (like Streptococcus pneumonia).

-Unencapsulated.

-Trimetric autotransporter adhesins.

-Oxidase.
-Catalase.
-DNAse.
-B lactamase.
+Moraxella is named after Morax, an ophthalmologist.
+Catarrhalis means to flow down, refering to the discharges from the nose and eyes in its infection.

+It is a large Gram- diplococcus that lives in the nasopharynx.

+It is an aerobe, so it has makes oxidase.

+Unlike the other neighboring and common commensal pathogens (Streptococcus pneumonia and Haemophilus influenza), it does not have capsule.

+Like Staphylococcus aureus, it makes catalase and DNAse.

+It is not hemolytic.

+Like other Gram- microbes, it uses trimetric autotransporter adhesins to attach to an epithelial cell and makes B lactamase.

 ## Life

-Commensal in nasopharynx.
+It can export vesicles containing B lactamase, which helps bacteria, even those without B lactamase, resist B lactams.

-Found inside respiratory epithelial cell, type 2 alveolar cell, and pharyngeal lymphoid tissue.
+It is found inside respiratory epithelial cell, type 2 alveolar cell, and pharyngeal lymphoid tissue.

 ## Epidemiology

-Prevelance decreases with age.

-Increased prevalence after the preactice of vaccine for Streptococcus pneumonia, its competitior in the nasopharynx.
+Its prevalence increased as the vaccine for Streptococcus pneumonia was adopted.
+Since 1990s, it has been considered an important pathogen.
+It infects more younger people.

 ## Medicine

-Milder than Streptococcus pneumonia.
+Symptoms are milder than Streptococcus pneumonia.

-Amoxicillin-clavulanate.
-Trimethoprim-sulfamethoxazole.
-Tetracyclines.
-Fluoroquinolone.
+Treatments include:
+- Amoxicillin-clavulanate
+- Trimethoprim-sulfamethoxazole
+- Tetracyclines
+- Fluoroquinolone

+There is no available vaccine yet.

 # ^